 Walk for another 10-15 minute along the mountain on the left and you will see big rocks and petroglyphs on some of them.

-Eating Chili at Starlight Theatre
+Eat Chili at Starlight Theatre

 If you happen to visit on any other day, try chili at Starlight Theatre, the fanciest restaurant in town.
 To be precise, the sole fancy restaurant in town.
 Their award-winning chili is served with cheese, onions, and chips.

-Starlight Theatre – 631 Ivey Rd, Terlingua, TX 79852
+Starlight Theatre – 631 Ivey Rd

-Chilling at The Porch
+Chill at the Porch

 When my Airbnb host called and said: “Hey, let’s meet at the porch!”
 I was utterly confused which porch he refers to.
-I didn’t know then that visiting The Porch is one of the best things to do in Terlingua.
+I didn’t know then that visiting the Porch is one of the best things to do in Terlingua.

-How do I explain The Porch?
+How do I explain the Porch?
 The Porch is in fact an actual porch, but it’s so much more than that.
 It’s a place where time stops, where people have a sip of beer, talk, sometimes they play music, sometimes they sing.
 There are no rules and no schedule.
 Come, hang out, something might happen or might not.

 The Porch is just outside of Starlight Theatre, on weekend nights it’s loud and crowded.
 You shouldn’t miss it.

-Watching Unbelievable Sunsets
+Watch Unbelievable Sunsets

 P.S.
 If you are traveling in West Texas, consider visiting Marfa, another amazing little town you’ll love if you are into art, fashion and good food, or Alpine where you can have breakfast with real working cowboys.
 Both are within two hours drive from Terlingua.